-- Qualified Census Tracts (listed in the application) Designated by HUD as areas where 50 percent or more of the households have an income of less than 60 percent of the area median income; and - Difficult Development Areas (DDAs) (listed in the application): Designated by HUD as areas experiencing high construction, land, and utility costs relative to the area median income.
+- Qualified Census Tracts (listed in the application) Designated by HUD as areas where 50 percent or more of the households have an income of less than 60 percent of the area median income; - Difficult Development Areas (DDAs) (listed in the application) Designated by HUD as areas experiencing high construction, land, and utility costs relative to the area median income.
 (Note: DDAs are redesignated annually.)
-Projects in a DDA that receive a reservation may need to meet allocation requirements earlier than the deadline indicated in the Preliminary Reservation Letter in order to retain the DDA designation.
+Projects in a DDA that receive a reservation may need to meet allocation requirements earlier than the deadline indicated in the Preliminary Reservation Letter to retain the DDA designation; - Small Area Difficult Development Areas (SADDAs)